cran/earth/src/tests/README.txt

 For some old timing test results: see timing-tests.txt For timing tests (as shown on the earth web page): run earth.times.bat

-None of these test appropriate behaviour for bad arguments.
+None of these do much testing of appropriate behaviour for bad arguments.

 See earth-data-structures.jpg for a description of earth's internal data structures.